CoBr8/discord_bot/README.md

 ## Description

-NickBot is a lightweight Discord bot designed to demonstrate custom logging, message handling, and fun interactive behavior inside a Discord server.
+DiscordBot is a lightweight Discord bot designed to demonstrate custom logging, message handling, and fun interactive behavior inside a Discord server.

 The bot can: